 Where the bat house is located is another critical cause of bats not using a house.
 Sun exposure and heat absorption must be carefully considered.
 Ventilated houses with tall chambers allow bats to move vertically to find the best daily and seasonal temperatures.
 Bats in nursery colonies like a warm house.
 Houses should face southeast for the most sunshine and warmth.
 Bat houses should be within a quarter of a mile of permanent fresh water.
 Bat houses should be placed on poles, metal or wood, at least 20 to 30 feet from the nearest tree branches or utility wires.
 Predators can use trees and wires to more easily hunt bats.
 The bottom of the bat house should be 12 to 20 feet above the ground.
 If a wood pole is used, a predator guard is needed to keep snakes and raccoons from climbing the pole to eat the bats.

-If all this bat house information is too daunting for you, there are other things a landowner can do to attract bats on the homest.
-Bats are losing their natural habitats around the world because of increasing land development, agriculture and deforestation.
-In many cases, bats can adapt to changes if their needs of water, insect prey, and roosts are taken care of.
-Putting up bat houses is a great roosting alternative but planting and preserving native vegetation that attracts and supports a variety of non-pest insects for bats to feed on; decreasing disturbance and destruction of caves and mines; and protecting abandoned buildings are other ways to help bats.
-Leaving snags and tree hollows in forest and woodland to serve as natural homes and supplying open water resources where bats can drink on the wing are all excellent choices for helping bats survive the changes in their habitats.
+If all this bat house information is too daunting for you, there are other things a landowner can do to attract bats to the homestead.
+Bats are losing their natural habitats around the world because of increasing land development, agriculture, and deforestation.
+In many cases, bats can adapt to changes if their needs for water, insect prey, and roosts are taken care of.
+Putting up bat houses is a great roosting alternative but planting and preserving native vegetation that attracts and supports a variety of non-pest insects for bats to feed on; decreasing disturbance and destruction of caves and mines, and protecting abandoned buildings are other ways to help bats.
+Leaving snags and tree hollows in forests and woodland to serve as natural homes and supplying open water resources where bats can drink on the wing are all excellent choices for helping bats survive the changes in their habitats.